 - The Tron Kirk: built in the 17th century; the former principal parish church in Edinburgh

-- John Knox House (also on my future list): home of Protestant Reformer John Knox during the 16th century
+- John Knox House: home of Protestant Reformer John Knox during the 16th century

 - Museum of Childhood: a museum about growing up through the ages